EEStrmCmptng/experiment-scripts/README.md

 ## Requirements
-* Access to Han's Bootstap node
+* Access to Han's Bootstrap node

 ## Steps
 * To run the scripts, first ssh to the Bootstrap node using `ssh 10.255.15.3`.